University of California College of the Law, San Francisco: The part-time law school

+During this difficult era, Hastings was widely seen as a homeless, "peripatetic law school" with part-time faculty teaching part-time working students whom for whatever reason were unable to attend a full-time law school program.
+With no permanent campus, Hastings could not build its own academic law library, then regarded as an essential component of a law school (before the invention of computer-assisted legal research), and was forced to rely on the city's public law library.
+As a result, Hastings was involuntarily ejected from AALS twice, in 1916 and 1927.

+Even the deanship was a part-time job before 1933.
+This explains how Edward Robeson Taylor could simultaneously serve as dean of Hastings, dean of a medical college, chairman of the board of trustees of the San Francisco Public Library, poet laureate of San Francisco, and Mayor of San Francisco.
+His successor, Maurice E. Harrison, simultaneously served as dean of Hastings, regent of the University of California, and partner at a predecessor of the modern Morrison & Foerster law firm (he later co-founded Brobeck, Phleger & Harrison).
+It was not until William M. Simmons served as dean from 1925 to 1940 that the deanship was converted to a full-time position.

-The same statute that affiliated Hastings to UC also designated Hastings College of the Law as UC's "law department."
-According to UCLA political science professor J.A.C.
+The same statute that affiliated Hastings with the University of California also designated the Hastings College of the Law as the University of California's "law department."
+According to the University of California, Los Angeles political science professor J.A.C.
 Grant, it was believed there could only be one "law department" (i.e., only one official UC law school), which is why the Department of Jurisprudence at Berkeley retained its name even after it began to award law degrees.
-Berkeley did not rename its School of Jurisprudence to a School of Law until the state legislature passed a bill in 1947 authorizing UCLA to create a "school of law."
-William Lloyd Prosser got wind of this in 1948 while visiting UCLA to help plan the new law school and decided that Berkeley could get away with the same thing.
+The University of California, Berkeley did not rename its School of Jurisprudence to a School of Law until the state legislature passed a bill in 1947 authorizing UCLA to create a "school of law."
+Boalt Hall's newly-hired dean, William Lloyd Prosser, got wind of this in 1948 while visiting UCLA to help plan the new law school and decided that Berkeley could get away with the same thing.

-In the 1960s, UC Hastings College of the Law began the "65 Club", the practice of hiring faculty who had been forced into mandatory retirement at age 65 from Ivy League and other élite institutions.
-After the passage of age discrimination laws, however, the "65 Club" slowly phased out, and Hastings hired its last "65 Club" professor in 1998.
-In the mid-1950s, Newsweek published a story where then Harvard Law School dean and jurist Roscoe Pound declared, referring to UC Hastings College of the Law: "Indeed, on the whole, I am inclined to think you have the strongest law faculty in the nation."